Anamorphism: Example: Potentially infinite lists

 This function will decrement an integer and output it at the same time, until it is negative, at which point it will mark the end of the list.
 Correspondingly, ana f 3 will compute the list [2,1,0].

 Anamorphisms on other data structures

-An anamorphism can be defined for any recursive type, according to a generic pattern, generalizing the second version of ana for lists.
+An anamorphism can be defined for any recursive type, according to a generic pattern, generalizing the ana for lists given above.